Let's talk about Kent Libraries

 • A Calm and Welcoming Place

-by SEB, over 2 years ago
+by SEB, almost 3 years ago

 I am an avid reader who can't afford and doesn't have the space to buy the amount of books I read.
 The library means that I can always have a book on hand to take to work or read at home.
 I have discovered many different types of books from many different authors - over 300 so far.
 The library is my favourite place in town and where I have sent people who are visiting town so they can get knowledge of the town from those who know it best (tourist information is in the same building).
 A library is...
 Continue reading